 The recruitment period for the study ran from January to November 2015.
 Questionnaires were completed by 124 participants with eight excluded because of incomplete consent or unreliable VFs.
 Our final sample of participants (52% male) consisted of 58 cases and 58 controls.
 Participants were nearly all Caucasian (98%) with 93% educated to at least a high school level and 32% self-reporting degree-level or professional qualification.

-POAG cases and controls were well matched for age, BEMD, WEMD, and DS14 (Table 1).
+POAG cases and controls were wellrelated for age, BEMD, WEMD, and DS14 (Table 1).
 POAG controls had slightly worse average self-reported general health (EQ5D) when compared to POAG cases (p=0.03).
 For our OHT study groups the cases and controls were similar for age, EQ5D and DS14.

 Table 1 – Mean (standard deviation) age, BEMD, WEMD, EQ5D index and DS14 for each of the four study groups.